 Importantly, results of our clinical trials, published in the journal Pain Medicine (Keynan et al., Pain Medicine 11:356-368 2010), demonstrated that consumption of dietary G-Agmatine® (Gilad&Gilad's proprietary brand of agmatine) is safe (lacking adverse side effects) and most effective for proper sciatic nerve functions and for healthy spine-nerve structure/function interactions, thus affording a good quality of life.

 -- Remarkably, the 2010 publication of the clinical trials coincided with the centennial of agmatine discovery by Albrecht Kossel in 1910, and established G - Agmatine® as a safe and most effective dietary ingredient.

 Recent studies further confirm agmatine lack of toxicity (Gilad and Gilad, 2013) and long-term safety (Gilad and Gilad, 2014).
 Moreover, no adverse events have been reported in post-marketing surveillance of thousands of people who are taking the recommended high dose of agmatine (2.67 gram/day) in the form of AgmaSet® capsules continuously for extended periods of time (years).

 A Unique Molecular Mechanisms of Action - Agmatine exerts its beneficial effects like a Molecular Shotgun by targeting multiple molecular mechanisms.
 These molecular targets are of specific importance for proper nervous system functions (Piletz et al., 2013) and include: (A) modulation of several neurotransmitters - molecules that transmit nerve signals [notably: nicotine, glutamate (NMDA), and adrenaline]; (B) blockade of membrane channels that transport key salts into cells (notably: potassium and calcium); (C) regulation of nitric oxide (NO) production, a ubiquitous regulatory molecule; (D) modulation of polyamines metabolism, known neuroprotective molecules; (E) inhibition of advanced glycation end products (AGEs), a process that destroys extracellular proteins.

 A) In contrast to other dietary ingredients (including B vitamins or antioxidants), agmatine is endowed with exceptionally broad molecular effects that enable its general beneficial effects for a wide spectrum of challenges to nervous system health.

-B) There is no evidence that agmatine has any effect on muscle mass or exercise performance.
-Touting agmatine-containing products for bodybuilding is completely unsubstantiated and such claims are outright false and deceiving.
+B) There is no evidence that agmatine has any effect on muscle building or exercise performance.
+Touting agmatine-containing products for bodybuilding is completely unsubstantiated and such claims are outright false and deceptive.

-Present Research Efforts - Gilad&Gilad is presently engaged in conducting more clinical trials to substantiate the effectiveness of G-Agmatine® in other nervous system-associated activities.
+Present Research Efforts - Gilad&Gilad is presently engaged in conducting more clinical trials to substantiate the effectiveness of G-Agmatine® in other nervous system-associated functions.